colemanimhoff/fundamentals/react-redux/README.md

 Claim - custom had something bad happen to them, we need to pay them

 Customer fills out a `form`
-The customer hands the `form` to the Form Reciever
+The customer hands the `form` to the Form Receiver
-The Form Reciever makes a copy of the `form` for each department:
+The Form Receiver makes a copy of the `form` for each department:

-Claims History - stores a list of all claims ever made Policies - stores a list of who has a poliby with our insurance company Accounting - stores a big bag of cash, we pay people from this
+Claims History - stores a list of all claims ever made Policies - stores a list of who has a policy with our insurance company Accounting - stores a big bag of cash, we pay people from this

-A particular department may not care or need to do anything with a particular from, but they recieve a copy
+A particular department may not care or need to do anything with a particular from, but they receive a copy

 Inside each department: